galopago/galopago.github.io/_posts/2021-09-22-usb-pedal-rpi-pico-based.md

 ##### Circuit assembly:

-The circuit was built using components of TUSISTEMITA, like enclosure backplate, and Rpi Pico screw terminal breakboard.
+The circuit was built using components of MISISTEMITA, like enclosure backplate, and Rpi Pico screw terminal breakboard.

 Once the app is downloaded for the first time, and electrical connections verified, the backplate could be attached to the enclosure hassle free.
 Just unplug USB cable and debug switches' screw terminals, screw backplate to enclosure and reconnect cables again.